 - The scenes where Bastian discovers the truth about the lion Grograman, and sits with him so he won't be alone.

-- Artax's death.
-And he knows he'll die, but he can't find it in his heart to resist.
+- Artax's death is arguably sadder in the literary version, as he's a Talking Animal here and as such his bond with Atreyu is more properly fleshed out.
+He knows he'll die, but he can't find it in his heart to resist.
 So he tells Atreyu to let go and stop trying to save him so he won't drown too, then gently tells him to look away so he won't have to see him go under.
 Atreyu does, crying the entire time.

 - The ending, in which Atreyu and Falkor make up and part with Bastian and set out to tie up the story's loose ends.